salejandro/EGiG-MBIOD/Practical guide.md

 ## Software and bioinformatics tools

 Before starting the practice, you must (i) create and activate a new conda environment, (ii) install all the necesary tools and (iii) check that everything works correctly.
+The reason for installing and working in a conda environment is to perform the computer lab in a stable environment with a specific python version (3.9), which is a requirement for some of the tools that will be used in the practice, as well as to make installation of major programs easier (hyphy and raxml-ng), avoiding the complexity of software compilation on different operating systems with different configurations.

 1. To create the environment, open the terminal app and type: